jackrschumacher/UAH-Notes-md/Notes/Mini Test 3 review.md

 		- **Debit/Credit:** Manufacturing Overhead (to close the account balance to zero)
 		- **Debit/Credit:** Cost of Goods Sold (amount needed to balance the entry)

-		  Would you like me to generate a practice quiz based on these specific debit and credit rules?